 Release date: May 12

 Now this is something strange.
 Less than a month after the main March of the Machine set comes March of the Machine: The Aftermath, on May 12.
-We’re not quite sure what form this set will take, but Wizards tells us it’ll “tie up loose ends from March of the Machine and explore the fundamental changes that have taken place in Magic’s Multiverse.”
+A set of 50 cards with no commons, Wizards tells us Aftermath will “tie up loose ends from March of the Machine and explore the fundamental changes that have taken place in Magic’s Multiverse.”

 Wilds of Eldraine

-Once the Phyrexian story is done and dusted, we’re hopping over to the plane of Eldraine, in Autumn 2023, for a premier set called Wilds of Eldraine.
+Once the main Phyrexian story is done and dusted, we’re hopping over to the plane of Eldraine, on September 8, 2023, for a premier set called Wilds of Eldraine.
 Expect witches, whimsy, and fairy-tale fun.

 The Lost Caverns of Ixalan